 Don’t Forget To Take Care Of Yourself

 Taking care of yourself should always be your number one priority but when you have so much to do you completely forget.
 Eventually, your body catches up with you and the stress takes a physical toll on your body.
 Sacrificing sleep and not making time to eat will only make it harder for you to concentrate and complete tasks.
 I still struggle with making the time and taking the steps I need to in order to take care of myself.
 We prioritize work and don’t always realize how much we can handle.
-I’m currently learning not to overwhelm myself with work and to remind myself to check in and reflect on my habits.
-Reflect on what I’m eating see if I am eating and actually addressing symptoms instead of ignoring them.
+I’m currently learning to remind myself to check in and reflect on my habits.
+Reflect on what I’m eating and actually address any symptoms I might have instead of ignoring them.
 Making sure I go to the doctor when I need to, keep track of my spending habits, and track my bills.
 Having a routine is something that’s always helped me and when I go off my routine that’s usually when I know something is wrong.

 Just the beginning of people telling you can’t make it